ftctechnh/ftc_app/README.md

     read-vs-write mode switches and attendant waits automatically and transparently.
 Just call read8() or write8() (and friends) to read and write device registers and the rest is taken care of.
-    Note that I2cDeviceClient is decoupled from the SynchronousOpMode work, in that one need not be using SynchronousOpMode to use I2cDeviceClient (however some operations are lengthy, so a worker thread is suggested in order to avoid long-running operations on the loop() thread).
+    Note that I2cDeviceClient is decoupled from the SynchronousOpMode work, in that one need not be using SynchronousOpMode to use I2cDeviceClient (however as some operations are lengthy, a worker thread is suggested in that case in order to avoid long-running operations on the loop() thread).
-*   A class that built on I2cDeviceClient that provides a clean interface to the *Bosch BNO055 absolute position sensor*, allowing teams to make easy use of the AdaFruit breakout board which incorporates that sensor module.
+*   A class that is built on I2cDeviceClient that provides a clean interface to the *Bosch BNO055 absolute position sensor*, allowing teams to make easy use of the AdaFruit breakout board which incorporates that sensor module.
 Features of this sensor include a gyro that does rate integration in hardware to provide robust and accurate angular position indications, and a robust separation of acceleration into gravity and linear-motion-induced